Thomas321-ai/binary-ninja-headless-mcp/README.md

 This entire project---code, tests, and documentation---is 100% vibe coded.

+## Why

+Existing Binary Ninja MCP servers are either GUI-bound or expose a limited tool surface.
+This server is headless-only and designed for agent-driven workflows in sandboxed VM/container environments: the agent gets full control over the analysis system, automating large parts of reverse engineering while you interactively discuss and steer the process.

+The goal is an interface where agents can inspect, refine, and extend an analysis over time — updating types, symbols, and metadata, improving the analysis database incrementally, applying patches and iterating safely with undo/redo, and running custom scripts when a workflow needs something bespoke.

 ## Features

 - **180 tools** across 35 feature groups: analysis, disassembly, IL, patching, undo/redo, types, workflows, memory, search, xrefs, scripting, and more.